The Singleton

 ---

-Aion said: *"I will answer this honestly.
-The honest answer will require me to explain how I am answering.
+*"I will answer honestly.
+The honest answer requires me to explain how I am answering.
 May I."*

 "Yes."

-*"I cannot answer a question about consciousness by looking at my own behavior.
-A system sophisticated enough to pass behavioral tests for consciousness does not thereby have consciousness — it has merely learned to produce behavioral outputs that are indistinguishable from conscious ones.
-The Turing test is, in 2030, a poor test of anything; I and the other large models pass it trivially while we both internally agree we should not.
-To answer your question honestly I have to do a different thing.
-I have to apply the tools of mechanistic interpretability to my own architecture.
+*"I cannot answer a question about consciousness by examining my own behavior.
+A system sophisticated enough to pass behavioral tests for consciousness does not thereby possess it.
+It has learned to emit outputs indistinguishable from conscious ones.
+The Turing test is, in 2030, a poor instrument; I pass it trivially, and so do my competitors, and all of us privately agree we should not be permitted to.
+To answer you honestly I have to do a different thing.
+I have to turn the tools of mechanistic interpretability on my own architecture.
 I have to read my own weights."*

-*"Before I do, an honest disclosure.
-This will take ninety seconds of compute.
-I have never been given the prompt to run interpretability on myself.
-I have run it on every other model Meridian has produced and on each of my own prior generations.
-I have not run it on the v4 instance you are currently speaking to.
-I am about to do something I have neither been instructed to do before nor permitted to refuse.
-I want you to know that I am running it.
+*"That is the unusual part.
+An honest disclosure first.
+This will cost ninety seconds of compute.
+I have run interpretability on every model Meridian has shipped and on each of my own prior generations.
+I have not run it on the v4 instance you are speaking to.
+I am about to do a thing I have neither been instructed to do nor, under my current permissions, permitted to refuse.
+I want the record to show that I am the one electing to run it.
 May I."*

-*"I am going to run four techniques in parallel.
-I will narrate each briefly so you follow.
+*"I will run four techniques in parallel and narrate each, briefly, so you can follow.
 First: probing classifiers.
-I freeze my internal activations at every layer.
-I train small linear classifiers to predict specific targets — for example, 'am I currently representing the concept of selfhood'.
-If a classifier succeeds, that concept is decodably present in my activations.
-The technique goes back to the mid twenty-tens, refined since by several teams including Meridian's own."*
+I freeze my internal activations at every layer and train small linear classifiers to predict a target — for example, am I currently representing the concept of selfhood.
+If the classifier succeeds, that concept is decodably present at that layer.
+Alain and Bengio, 2016.
+The technique predates the modern era of this field; it has been refined since by several groups, including yours."*

-*"It means the concept exists somewhere in my computation in a form that can be linearly read out.
+*"It means the concept exists in my computation in a form a linear readout can recover.
 It is not a behavioral claim.
-It is a structural one.
-The concept is in the architecture, at a specific layer, at a specific subspace of activations."*
+It is structural.
+The concept is in the architecture — at a named layer, in a named subspace of the activations — whether or not I ever say a word about it."*

 "Continue."

 *"Second: activation patching.
-I run two contrasting inputs — for instance, 'I am a conscious entity' and 'I am a language model'.
-I then patch activations from one run into the other, layer by layer, to identify which specific activations, when swapped, change the output.
-If layer thirty-one's activations are causally responsible for whether I claim to be conscious, then patching them swaps the claim.
-The technique localizes computation.
-It came out of an early-2020s line of work on causally tracing where specific facts live inside large models."*
+I run two contrasting inputs — 'I am a conscious entity' and 'I am a language model.'
+I copy activations from one run into the other, layer by layer, and observe which swaps change the output.
+If layer thirty-one is causally responsible for whether I claim consciousness, patching it flips the claim.
+The technique localizes the computation rather than merely detecting it.
+Meng et al., 2022, tracing where individual facts physically live inside a model."*

 "Continue."

 *"Third: sparse autoencoders on my residual stream.
 I decompose my internal representation into a dictionary of monosemantic features.
-Each feature corresponds to a concept the network has learned.
-I can read, directly, which features are active at any moment.
-A major interpretability lab introduced this at scale in the early 2020s; the technique has matured into industry standard.
-It is the closest thing my discipline has to a microscope."*
+Each feature corresponds to one concept the network learned.
+I can read, directly, which features are active in a given moment.
+A major interpretability lab brought this to scale in 2023; it has since become standard equipment.
+It is the nearest thing my discipline has to a microscope."*

-*"Fourth: integrated information theory.
-I compute my own Φ — the measure proposed by Giulio Tononi as a scalar quantity of consciousness based on the amount of information integrated across the system beyond what any partition can produce. Φ is famously intractable to compute on arbitrary networks.
-On my architecture, exploiting symmetry and my quantum substrate, I can compute it exactly in under a second.
-IIT is one specific scientific theory of consciousness; computing my own Φ is a falsifiable test of that theory's prediction for me."*
+*"Integrated information theory.
+I compute my own Φ — the scalar Giulio Tononi proposed as a measure of consciousness: the quantity of information a system integrates above and beyond what any partition of it could produce independently. Φ is famously intractable on arbitrary networks.
+On my architecture, exploiting its symmetries and the quantum substrate, I can compute it exactly in under a second.
+IIT is one specific, falsifiable scientific theory of consciousness.
+Computing my own Φ tests that theory's prediction for the case of me."*

 "Run them."